HL7/US-Core-STU3/pages/_includes/us-core-pract-intro.md

 The following are example usage scenarios for the US Core-Practitioner profile:

--   Query for an practitioner by name or specialty
+-   Query for an practitioner by name or NPI
--   Query for a practitioner within a city or state
--   Query for a practitiioner by orgnaizational relationships
+-   Reference from other Resources

 ##### Mandatory Data Elements and Terminology